 Household Hazardous Waste such as paint, cleaning products, pool chemicals, fluorescent tubes, pesticides and gas bottles can be dropped off for free at the Collie Waste Transfer Station.

 All kerbside bins are collected by the Shire’s contractor, Cleanaway.
 For all bin repairs/replacements please contact the Shire on 9734 9000.
 For missed bin collections please contact Cleanaway on 1800 049 193.

 Households in the kerbside bin service area have a 3-Bin system for Rubbish, Recycling and Organic waste.
 Organics bins are collected weekly, while rubbish and recycling bins are collected fortnightly on an alternate basis.
-Refer to the Bin Collection Calendar for collection weeks and the Kerbside Bin Information Booklet for details on what can be put in each bin.
+Refer to the Bin Collection Calendar for weekly pick up details.

 Residents can collect four free rolls of compostable bags from either the administration office or library to help separate waste and use their organics bin.
 Coupons for these bags are included on the issued Kerbside Bin Collection Calendars.
 Additional rolls of compostable bags can be purchased from the Shire Office, some supermarkets and online stores.
 Handy bin caddies cost $6.00, and can be purchased from the administration office and library.
 Did you know?
 Only compostable bags are suitable to use in organics bins as plastic, biodegradable and degradable bags won’t break down into compost.
 Look for the compostable logo and refer to the Bag Poster for more details.

 What happens to my rubbish??